wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-1.md

 The world is created with a gravity of -10 m/s^2.
 Box2d works best when using real physics values.
 In fact, the documentation warns the engine to be buggy if using exaggerated world values.

 Ok, so we have these functions to create a world and the ground, but where do we use them?
-We could use them inside our `GameScreen;` instead, we will add them to a `Stage` which will be added to the `GameScreen`.
+We could use them inside our `GameScreen`; instead, we will add them to a `Stage` which will be added to the `GameScreen`.
 A `Stage` is part of scene2d and is an input processor that can hold many `Actor` objects and handle their drawing and input events.
 We will add Actors later on but it is better to set up the `Stage` now so we don't have to move the code from the `GameScreen` later on.

 Create a `GameStage` inside a `stages` package.
 This class will extend libGDX's `Stage` class.
 In the constructor, we'll use our `WorldUtils` class to create the world and the ground.
 At this point, we will be using the `Box2DDebugRenderer` to display what we have created so far.
 We'll use sprites later on once we are comfortable with the physics.
 The code is the following: